mattstyles/raid/packages/navigator/readme.md

 ### storage

-Navigator will try to be smart and store the navigation stack into persistent memory, in order to match its own navigation stack with that of the browser as closely as it can it will attempt to use `sessionStorage` by default.
+Navigator will not try to be too smart and, by default, each page refresh will get a clean navigation state to work with.
+You can pass in `sessionStorage` (or anything else) if you want though and the navigation state will be initialised from that persistent state.

 Detailed `Navigator` component [api](#api—navigator) documentation.

 ## Browser history navigator

-By default navigator will attempt to use browser memory to manage its stack, this includes storing the navigation state to `sessionStorage`.
+By default navigator will attempt to use browser memory, which means that navigation events you handle in code will be reflected in the browser history (i.e. the browser navigation buttons will do as you would expect given your app navigation).
+Browser history is typically session based, you can add `sessionStorage` to the `storage` parameter to initialise based on the browser history.

+## Getting Started

 To get started include `raid` and set up a signal. `@raid/navigator` exposes an initial state that can be added to the signal but its unnecessary as the navigator component will sort it out when it mounts.

 > This example can all be placed in one file, any dependencies relate to the snippet they are in but remember to place those imports at the top of the file.
-As things progress splitting into multiple files is beneficial.
+As things progress, splitting into multiple files is beneficial.

 ```js
 import { Signal } from 'raid'